Hosted by: First Peoples House of Learning & Chanie Wenjack School of Indigenous Studies

-Nehiyaw-Cree from George Gordon First Nation in Saskatchewan.
+Raven Sinclair is Nehiyaw-Cree from George Gordon First Nation in Saskatchewan.
 She is a Professor of Social Work and Researcher with the University of Regina, Saskatoon Campus.
-Raven is a survivor of the Sixties Scoop/Indigenous child welfare system.
-Her areas of interest include Indigenous mental health and trauma recovery, Indigenous child welfare, transracial adoption and cultural identity; interpersonal and non-violent communication, lateral violence intervention, and group process and facilitation.
-Raven is a court-appointed expert adviser to the Sixties Scoop Healing Foundation, an advisory board member of the Waskebiness-Bryce Institute of Indigenous Health Research, and a member of the CIHR College of Reviewers.
-Raven is a chess addict, and she has a 13 year old daughter, Mercedes, who gives her inspiration and hope for the future.
+Raven is a survivor of the Indigenous child welfare system.
+Her areas of interest include Indigenous mental health and trauma recovery, Indigenous child welfare, transracial adoption and cultural identity, interpersonal and non-violent communication, and group process and facilitation.
+Raven is a member of the Canadian Institutes of Health Research College of Reviewers, the Waakebiness-Bryce Institute of Indigenous Health Research, the Yellowhead Research Institute, and a federal court appointed advisor to the Sixties Scoop Healing Foundation.
+Raven is the mother of a beautiful 14 year-old daughter.

 A Michi Saagiig Nishnaabeg and former Chief of Curve Lake First Nation.
 He is currently Co-Director and Graduate Faculty for the Indigenous Studies PhD.
 Program and oversees the cultural and spiritual components of the program.
 He is a member of the Pike Clan, and was one of the first graduates of what is now called Indigenous Studies at Trent University in 1972.
 He is a Pipe Carrier, a Sweat Lodge Keeper, and Ceremony Leader.
 He is a language speaker and considers himself a trapper, a hunter, and fisherman.
 Beyond his work in the academy, he is active at the community level and works to ensure that Indigenous Knowledge is maintained within the community.
 Doug is also the author of the book, Michi Saagiig Nishnaabeg: This is Our Territory.